Asicosilomu/stonks-game/README.md

 # stonks-game
+### UPDATE: I just now realized that if you play for the first time (clean save) the game will get stuck in an infinite loading.
+In order to get past that, you need to reinitialize your save, by clicking the ERASE ALL DATA button at the bottom and confirming.

 A simple game I made in HTML and JavaScript.
 Your data is saved in LocalStorage!

 Basically you wait for prices to go up then sell ya shit